Community & Friends

 EMU has a long history of collaboration with community members, non-profits, social enterprises and/or government entities to enhance the overall quality of life in our local area, region and internationally.

 We work in partnership with the communities we serve and seek mutually beneficial outcomes for all institutions involved.
 For sustainability, we seek to build capacity with our partners.
+For more information on our current supporting programs, visit the Institue for the Study of Children, Families and Communities.

 Want to connect your organization or program to a course?